acolborgJC/password_hashing_automation_assignment/README.md

 This was developed using Python 3.6.5

-Highligted modules that were used:
+Modules that need to be installed via pip:

 * pytest
 * requests
-* hashlib
+* pyyaml
-* codecs
+* junit_xml

 PyCharm 2018.1 was used to develop the automation suite

-Automation was tested and proved on macOS High Sierra
+Automation was tested and proved on macOS High Sierra and CentOS 7.4

 Automated was tested on Windows 2010 but still attempting to diagnose module issues